 Self-reliant retirees believe in themselves.
 They are independent thinkers who trust their own judgment.
-They are non-conformist and have the ability to go against the status-quo.
+They are non-conformists and have the ability to go against the status quo.

 Rather than concerning themselves with what others are doing, they are confident in making decisions that others would consider unpopular.

 Whether deciding to retire in place or sell their house in the suburbs to live in a cabin in the woods, they depend on their own powers and resources to create the retirement of their dreams.

 Their many varied experiences have taught them to weigh all sides before making a decision.
 Then, after careful thought, they listen to their inner voice and wisdom to propel them to make the choice that is right for them.

 They are not afraid to move forward to a productive and fulfilling retirement even if it looks scary to their friends.

 Self-reliant retirees may have plenty of money, or very little.
 Essentially, they know that security comes from within – it does not come from a bank account.

 ⇒Self-reliant retirees are not preppers, survivalists, or couples living off-the-grid.

 All of the above people may be self-reliant.

 However, as a self-reliant retiree, you don’t need to have years’ worth of storable food, an arsenal of guns, or live without electricity.